abhinna1/LearnGo/docs/scope.md

 Similar to the scope of variables and functions in a file, their scopes can also differ when trying to access them from different packages.

 In GO, when we create a variable in a package, in order to make them public (accessible from another package) we need to name them with a capital initial.
-And for a private variable or function, the naming should start with a lowe-case intial.
+And for a private variable or function, the naming should start with a lowe-case initial.

 ```go

 package database

 import "fmt"